What to do When a Water Pipe Bursts

 FOUR - Get in Touch With a Water Restoration Company

-Ideally, before starting cleanup and before filing a claim, get in touch with a water mitigation company.
+Ideally, before starting cleanup and before filing a claim, get in touch with a water removal company.

 A reputable and experienced water damage restoration company will help you document damage for insurance prior to starting work and will be able to deploy quickly to begin the cleanup and dry out process.

-The best water mitigation company can also help you with construction restoration services providing not only cleanup but also build back services.
+The best water removal company can also help you with construction restoration services providing not only cleanup but also build back services.

 The team at RestoreMasters can handle all of this for you.